Pande family: Ancestral Background

 Ganesh Pande was the first Kaji (Prime Minister) of King Dravya Shah of Gorkha Kingdom established in 1559 A.D.
-The Pandes were considered as Thar Ghar aristrocratic group who assisted the administration of Gorkha Kingdom.
+The Pandes were considered as Thar Ghar aristrocratic group who assisted in the administration of Gorkha Kingdom.
 Kaji Kalu Pande (1714–1757) who belonged to this family became a war hero after he died at the Battle of Kirtipur.
 These Pandes were categorized with fellow Chhetri Bharadars such as Thapas, Basnyats and Kunwars.

 The inscription installed by son of Tularam Pande, Kapardar Bhotu Pande, on the Bishnumati bridge explains their patrilineal relationship to Ganesh Pande, Minister of Drabya Shah, the first King of Gorkha Kingdom.
 The lineage mentions Ganesh Pande's son as Vishwadatta and Vishwadatta's son as Birudatta.
 Birudatta had two sons Baliram and Jagatloka.
 Tularam and Bhimraj were sons of Baliram and Jagatloka respectively.
 Kaji Kalu Pande was the son of Bhimraj.
 Bhotu Pande mentions Tularam, Baliram, and Birudatta respectively as his ancestors of three generations.
 However, Historian Baburam Acharya contends a major flaw in the inscription.
 Ranajit Pande, the second son of Tularam was born in 1809 Vikram Samvat.
 Baburam Acharya assumed 25 years for each generation where he found Vishwadatta to have been born in 1707 Vikram Samvat.
 Thus, on this basis, he strongly concluded that Vishwadatta could not have been the son of Ganesh Pande, who was living in 1616 Vikram Samvat, when Drabya Shah was crowned King of Gorkha.
 He points that the names of two more generations seem to be missing.

-Caste Background

 Historian Baburam Acharya speculates that Ganesh Pande was a Brahmin, however, there was no conclusive evidence to the claim.
 He makes the assumption based on the claim of ancestry from Ganesh Pande by Pande Brahmins of Upamanyu gotra.
 He further assumes that Baliram and Jagatloka were Brahmins due to their Brahmin-looking name and assumes Tularam and Bhimaraj as Chhetri.
+Pandes of the Gorkha Kingdom were categorized with fellow Chhetri Bharadars such as Thapas, Basnyats and Kunwars.